 I’m not sure any of us can say that we fully understand life and death.
-We all have our own beliefs and that’s okay, but that’s all their are – beliefs.
+We all have our own beliefs and that’s okay, but that’s all they are – beliefs.
 What is life all about, and where do we really go when we die?
 I don’t let myself think about it too much because it’s confusing and sometimes scary.
 I take comfort in my beliefs and it keeps me from freaking out.

 All my life I preferred to avoid people who have just lost a loved one.
 Not always, but many times.
 I’d tell myself things like: I’m not to bother them.
 I’ll make them sad if I mention their loss.
 I don’t need to go to the wake because they have enough people there, and we’re not even related.
 I won’t go to the funeral because I hate funerals, they make me cry.
 (You could say that’s selfish.)
 I’ll send a sympathy card instead.
 (And then forget to send it.)
 I always thought if I lost someone close, I wouldn’t want to see lots of people.
 I wouldn’t want them to say anything, or I wouldn’t care if they went to the funeral or not.